Dependent Reachable Sets for the Constant Bearing Pursuit Strategy: Problem Statement

 \section{Problem Statement}

-Consider a scenario involving two agents (denoted using the subscripts $I$ and $D$) moving in the Cartesian plane at a constant speed by controlling their respective heading angles.
+Consider the standard two-dimensional scenario involving two agents (denoted using the subscripts $I$ and $D$) moving in the Cartesian plane at a constant speed by controlling their respective heading angles.
 The agents' dynamics can be expressed as